AntonFagerberg/Dlerss/README.md

 # Dlerss - File downloader from RSS
-Note that this is a work in progress so the build is currently not working properly.

-This project is inspired by RSSDler (https://code.google.com/p/rssdler/) but it does not have nearly as many features.
+This project is inspired by RSSDler (https://code.google.com/p/rssdler/), but this project does not have as many features.
-The only thing supported is downloading files linked in RSS (XML) feeds which matches some regular expression.
+The only thing this application does is that it downloads files linked in an RSS (XML) feeds if the titles are matched against some regular expression.

 ## Example configuration
 ```bash